 For a long while life fit in a container, but then something curious started happening.
 Familiar voices insisted on the box, but life experiences and worldviews began to crack it anyway.
 Soon all the rebar in my concrete foundation was seemingly jackhammered out one by one: I was deconstructing.
 A better name for it might be Unbundling (see why here).

 I seemed to be entering what Richard Rohr calls the second half of life: “Most people do not see things as they are, rather, they see things as they are.”
 Whoa.
 Then why is everyone acting like they have the sure explanation and ‘the others’ are wrong?
 Where is the mystery, the nuance, the humility in all this certainty? (see Stained Glass)

-I’m not searching for something new, but instead hoping to reignite something old (firstly, in myself).
-Jesus was constantly challenging the religious establishment of the day, smashing containers and urging his beloved creation to open their eyes wider.
-Telling them that all the rules they fussed over could be summed up in two: love God and love neighbor.
+I’m not searching for something new, but instead hoping to reignite something old.
+The Jesus I grew up hearing about was constantly challenging the religious establishment of the day, smashing containers, urging his beloved creation to open their eyes wider, and telling them that all the rules they fussed over could be summed up in two: love God and love neighbor.